 A combination of LinkedIn, Email Marketing and Content Marketing.
 All areas you can explore if you are a B2B business, if you’re a B2C, swap out LinkedIn for Facebook and you’re onto a winner.
 In 3 weeks, we generated a client of ours over £60,000 of revenue, with a £1,000 ad spend on Facebook.

-There is lots of opportunity out there, you just need to a) know how to do it or b) seek help from someone who does!
+There is lots of opportunities out there, you just need to a) know how to do it or b) seek help from someone who does!

 Have a great last month of the year!